-During her postgraduate studies at Leiden University, she participated in the 2013-2014 Talent Programme of the Graduate School of Legal Studies of Leiden University.
-In autumn 2015, she was on a two-month research visit at the European University Institute (EUI) in Florence.
-In spring 2016, she worked as a trainee within the Legal Service of the European Commission.
-Ilektra specialises primarily in EU Internal Market law, but her broader research interests also touch upon EU Constitutional and Institutional law, the Charter of Fundamental Rights, EU Social law, as well as EU Trade and Investment law.
-In 2018, she received the Meijers Prize for the annotation on the AGET Iraklis case about collective redundancies in Greece, which was published in the Common Market Law Review.
+Ilektra specialises in EU Internal Market law and her broader research interests cover EU Constitutional and Institutional law, the Charter of Fundamental Rights, EU Labour law, EU Competition law, as well as EU Trade and Investment law.
+In 2018, she received the Meijers Prize for her annotation on the AGET Iraklis case about collective redundancies in Greece, which was published in the Common Market Law Review.

 No relevant ancillary activities